pulse-framework/pulse/README.md

 pulse.collectionOne;
 ```

-Going forward examples are written using `this.collectionName` which is

 ## Collections

 Pulse provides "collections" as a way to easily save data.
-They automatically handle normalizing and caching the data.
+They automatically handle normalizing and caching data.
 Each collection comes with database-like methods to manipulate data.

 Once you've defined a collection, you can begin saving data to it.